-- monitor the financial statement reporting process as well as monitor and assess the financial reporting process - monitor the financial situation and financing situation of the group - handle the budget, forecast and assumptions related to them, and handle the financial statements, annual reports, interim financial reports, and financial reports before the Board of Director's approval.

-In addition, the Audit Committee's duties include monitoring and assessing the efficiency of the Company's internal monitoring, possible internal audit, and risk management systems, monitoring significant financial and other risks and their control measures, as well as monitoring transactions of the Company's management and their related parties and possible conflicts of interest related to them.
+- monitor the financial statement reporting process as well as monitor and assess the financial reporting process - monitor the financial situation and financing situation of the group - handle the budget, forecast and assumptions related to them, and - handle the financial statements, annual reports, interim financial reports, and financial reports before the Board of Director's approval efficiency of the Company's internal monitoring, possible internal audit, and risk management systems, monitoring significant financial and other risks and their control measures, as well as monitoring transactions of the Company's management and their related parties and possible conflicts of interest related to them.
 Regarding auditing, the Audit Committee monitors the statutory audit and prepares a proposal on the election of the auditor, among other things.